Skip to content

 M

-A team structure where UX professionals report to both a functional manager and a project manager.
-For example, a UX designer might work on multiple projects simultaneously, contributing to various teams and initiatives.
+A matrix UX team structure is an organizational model where UX professionals report to both a functional manager and a project manager.

 Mental Model